SynthAIr/syntabair/README.md

 * [TabSyn](https://github.com/amazon-science/tabsyn) by Amazon Science, licensed under the Apache License 2.0.
 * [REaLTabFormer](https://github.com/worldbank/REaLTabFormer) by The World Bank, licensed under the MIT License.
 * [CTGAN](https://github.com/sdv-dev/CTGAN) by DataCebo, Inc., licensed under the Business Source License 1.1.
+* [Copulas](https://github.com/sdv-dev/Copulas) by DataCebo, Inc., licensed under the Business Source License 1.1.

 Modifications have been made to the original code to suit this project's requirements.

-**Note:** The CTGAN code is subject to the terms of the Business Source License 1.1, which restricts certain uses, particularly in providing Synthetic Data Creation Services to third parties.
-For more information, refer to the [CTGAN LICENSE file](https://github.com/sdv-dev/CTGAN/blob/master/LICENSE).
+**Note:** The CTGAN and Copulas code are subject to the terms of the Business Source License 1.1, which restricts certain uses, particularly in providing Synthetic Data Creation Services to third parties.
+For more information, refer to the [CTGAN LICENSE file](https://github.com/sdv-dev/CTGAN/blob/master/LICENSE) and the [Copulas LICENSE file](https://github.com/sdv-dev/Copulas/blob/main/LICENSE).